 Payment: All payments shall be based on an invoice from the successful candidates addressed to the Service Provider.
 This invoice has to clearly indicate the number of days worked (de facto).
-Members of the Core Team will be paid an amount which includes fees, per diems and risk allowance (if applicable) for the days actually worked.
+Members of the Core Team will be paid an amount which includes fees and per diems for the days actually worked.